Over the years we have had the honor of capturing many weddings and for such awesome couples!!

 The below are 10 tips from a videographer:

 Videographers Tip 10: Plan The Morning

-Getting ready is a fun part of the day, your with your close friends & family and often reminisce about all the fun times you've had together.
+Getting ready is a fun part of the day, you are with your close friends & family and often reminisce about all the fun times you've had together.
 The morning is a special and exciting time.
 One way to keep the morning vibe is to have a well planned and detailed timeline.
 The morning sets the whole day up!!

 9: Close Locations

 There are many special moments throughout your wedding day.
 As videographers, we aim to capture all of these moments forever, so you can relive the day for years to come :)

 If possible, choose the Bride & Grooms 'getting ready' locations close to one another.
 This helps with the videographers movements and allows more of your day to be captured.

 Some amazing and artistic shots are captured when the bride and groom getting ready / getting hair & makeup done.
 These shots are a must for telling your story!

 Select a location where there the videographer can move around you (not in a corner).
 Ideally a full circle but a half circle is enough.
 Note: for Brides, this location is usually selected by the makeup artist and it is often forgotten about how the videographer will move.
 Also, this means your bridesmaids can easily come for a chat and help keep the glass topped up!